 The weight of extensions can pull on your natural hair, sometimes causing hair to fall out.
 Extensions can also be quite expensive.
 There are safer, inexpensive alternatives, such as extension clips, that can be found in beauty supply stores or on the Internet.

 You might see split ends if you look carefully at the ends of your hair.
 You'll see a single hair that has literally split into two at the bottom of the strand.

 Split ends can be caused by repeated blow-drying, heat-straightening, or excessive brushing.
 Once your ends are split, the only solution is to go to the salon to get them trimmed.
 But you can avoid split ends by brushing less, using less heat on your hair, regularly using conditioner, and protecting your hair from extremely hot or cold weather.

-Regular haircuts are a good idea, too.
+Regular haircuts and trims are a good idea, too.
 They help rid your hair of damage so that a healthier crop can grow up top.